I. THE PROPERTY TAX:

 State law provides that all real property is subject to the property tax.
 A property owner will receive a property tax bill each year.
-Generally, properties that are owned and used by religious, charitable, or educational organizations or property owned by the Federal, State, or local governments are exempt from property tax.
+Upon qualification, properties that are owned and used by religious, charitable, or educational organizations; or property owned by federal, state, or local governments are exempt from property tax.

-Property tax bills are issued in July/August of each year by the 24 counties (including Baltimore City) and the 155 incorporated municipalities (cities) in Maryland.
+Property tax bills are issued in July/August of each year by Maryland’s 23 counties and Baltimore City, as well as the 155 incorporated municipalities in Maryland.
 Tax bills are rendered for the upcoming fiscal year and are effective as of July 1st.

 The property tax is primarily a local government revenue.
-Counties and cities depend on the property tax and a portion of the income tax to make up their budgets.
-The property tax makes up about 30% of the average county budget and over 35% of the average city budget.
+Counties and municipalities depend on the property tax and a portion of the income tax to make up their budgets.
 State government is primarily funded by the income tax and the sales tax.
-Less than 10% of the property tax goes to the State.

-The amount of the tax bill is determined by two factors: (1) the assessment; (2) the property tax rate.
-Assessments are based on the fair market value of the property and are issued by the Department of Assessments and Taxation, an agency of State government.
-Property tax rates are set by each unit of government - the State, counties, and cities.
+The amount of the tax bill is determined by two factors: (1) the assessment and (2) the property tax rate for each jurisdiction (state, county, & municipal).
+Assessments are based on the fair market value of the property and are issued by the Department of Assessments and Taxation, an agency of state government.
+Property tax rates are set by each unit of government (state, counties, and municipalities).

-Property tax rates vary widely - current county and municipal tax rates.
-No restrictions or limitations on property taxes are imposed by the State, enabling cities and counties to set tax rates at the level required to fund governmental services.
+Property tax rates vary widely.
+No restrictions or limitations on property taxes are imposed by the state, which gives cities and counties the discretion to set tax rates at the level they require to fund governmental services.
 These rates can increase, decrease, or remain the same from year to year.
-If the proposed tax rate increases the total property tax revenues, the governing body must advertise that fact and hold a public hearing on the new tax rate.
-This is called the Constant Yield Tax Rate process.
+If the proposed real property tax rate is higher than the current tax rate, the governing body must advertise that fact and hold a public hearing on the new tax rate.

 III.
 THE ASSESSMENT PROCESS